 Getting around Edmonton is pretty easy.
 Taxis aren’t super cheap but they’re also not too expensive; we generally paid about $10-15 for a 20-minute journey.
 There’s a pretty good network of buses too and since the city is a grid layout it should be fairly easy to navigate.

 A few more posts about Alberta, in Canada…

 Got a question about visiting Edmonton, or a tip of your own that could help fellow travellers?
 Share in the comments!

-*All prices shown in this post are for an adult single and were correct as of June 2017.
-Prices are in Canadian dollars (unless otherwise stated).
+*All prices shown in this post are for an adult single and are in Canadian dollars (unless otherwise stated).